Package 'xldiff'

 Description

 Highlights cells that changed, coloring differently for increasing, decreasing, and non-numeric cells.
-Typically used on a worksheet that contains the $sheet.diff dataframe from the same sheet comparison as provided in the cur.sheet argument.
+Typically used on a worksheet that contains the $sheet.diff dataframe from the same sheet comparison as provided in the cur_sheet argument.
 In some cases it may be useful to define custom color schemes (e.g., if increasing numbers are good and decreasing numbers are bad, you may want green and red foregrounds for those types of changes).
-Individual styles can be provided with optional arguments see ?openxlsx::createStyle for options in defining styles.
+Individual colors can be provided for increasing, decreasing, or text changes.
+Similarly, increasing profits and decreasing costs logically should both show the same color.
+Optional arguments rows_invert, cols_invert, and df_invert allow you to specify individual regions of the dataframe to reverse the color scheme.

 Usage